Dunning management 101: Why it matters and key tactics for businesses

 7. Global reach and scalability

-Dunning is the process businesses use to communicate with customers about collecting accounts receivable.
-Accounts receivable are the payments customers still owe a business for goods or services that have been delivered or used.
-The dunning process involves sending customers with overdue invoices payment reminders via emails, phone calls, letters, or through other channels—with the goal of reducing customer churn.
-This goal is important for all businesses: failed payments cost the global economy more than $118 billion in 2020, and 80% of businesses that experienced a substantial number of daily failed payments reported losing customers over the matter.
+Dunning is the process businesses use to communicate with customers about collecting accounts receivable (AR).
+This includes the payments customers still owe a business for goods or services that have been delivered or used.
+The dunning process involves sending payment reminders via emails, phone calls, letters, or through other channels—with the goal of collecting overdue invoices and reducing customer churn.
+This matters for all businesses: payment failures and involuntary churn account for as much as 40% of lost subscribers, which can increase annual revenue leakage.

-In this article, we’ll cover what you should know about dunning management systems: what they are, how they work, and the best practices you can use to implement and maintain a system that works for your business.
+Below, we’ll discuss what dunning management systems are, how they work, and how to implement and maintain a system that works for your business.

 What’s in this article?